Visit Hinkle-Garton Farmstead

 Joe Garton passed away in 1983.
 When Daisy passed away in 2003, she left the property in her trust to an organization that would preserve it and operate a museum within the main rooms of the first floor.
 Bloomington Restorations, Inc. accepted the challenge and received the property on December 1, 2004.
 The second floor of the main house contains BRI’s offices, while the rear former apartment (originally the wood shed and summer kitchen) is rented as office space.
 The second house remains a residential rental with two units.

 The property was listed on the Indiana State Register of Historic Places in 1991 and on the National Register of Historic Places in 2007.
 It was locally designated historic in 2005.

 The site operates year-round with regular open days falling on the last Saturday of the month except November and December, when a special holiday open day takes place.
 Additionally, workshops are held periodically throughout the year and the site occasionally hosts special events.
 Major annual activities include Maple Syrup season from January-March and the Daisy Days Native Plant Sale in April.

-Guests visiting the historic farmstead during Maple Weekend will be able to tour the sugaring operations and learn about the process, purchase maple syrup, do-it-yourself maple tree tapping kits, and books related to maple syrup, and sample refreshments made with maple syrup.
-Jam and jellies made onsite by volunteers will also be available to sample and purchase.
+Guests visiting the historic farmstead during Maple Weekend will be able to tour the sugaring operations and learn about the process, purchase maple syrup made onsite, IMSA maple cream and maple candy, do-it-yourself maple tree tapping kits, and books related to maple syrup.
+Visitors can also enjoy maple tea inside the 1892 main farmhouse.